fuzhouch/gregson/README.md

 mostly wrong, which was named by Sherlock Holmes as "the smartest detective in Scottland Yard".

-# It appears hard to customize... yes, it's by design
+## If you find it hard to customize... yes, it's by design

 I pick name "Gregson" to reflect what we may find in this library: it has its own attitude to select library and options which is needed in web